About the Berman Jewish DataBank

 - to encourage and aid the production and utilization of quantitative research on North American Jews among our stakeholders.

 The DataBank acquires materials – including reports, slides, data files and methodological documentation – from organizations and communities that sponsor and commission studies, and from researchers who conduct and produce them.
+We extend our gratitude to the commissioning organizations and researchers whose cooperation in providing materials makes our work possible.

 The DataBank is a proud partner of the Berman Jewish Policy Archive (BJPA) at NYU's Robert F. Wagner Graduate School of Public Service and the Center for Judaic Studies and Contemporary Jewish Life at the University of Connecticut.